vs2018/rails-active-admin-lab-cb-000/README.md

 1. Install and configure ActiveAdmin with the default AdminUser.
 2. Configure ActiveAdmin to allow full management of songs, and allow everything except `delete` for artists.
-3. Remove the ability to create and edit songs and artists outside of ActiveAdmin
+3. Remove the ability to create, destroy, and edit songs and artists outside of ActiveAdmin
 4. Make sure tests pass!